PlyrStar93/Pixy-2016/pixyi2c-test/readme.md

 | A4 | SDA (pin 9) |
 | A5 | SCL (pin 5) |

-From the back side of Pixy, the port looks like:
+From the back side of Pixy, the communication port pinouts are:
 ```
 1  2
 3  4